Emmibrill/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 18-letteronly contans a script that dispaly all lines of the file /etc/ssh/sshd_config starting with a letter, include capital letters as well.

-File 19-AZ contains a script that replace all characters A and c from input to Z and e respectively.
+File 19-AZ contains a script that replace all characters A and c from input to Zand e respectively.

+File 20-hiago contains a script that removes all letters c and C from input.